thorpej/CoPicoVision/README.md

-I've included a bill of materials with Mouser part numbers for just about everything; the jellybean SMT resistors / capacitors (in standard 0805 case) and the jellybean carbon film THT resistors (BoM indicates the footprint constraints) are left as an exercise for the reader.
+I've included a bill of materials with Mouser part numbers for just about everything; the jellybean SMT resistors / capacitors (in standard 0805 case) are left as an exercise for the reader.
 Same goes for chip sockets.

 ### Power supply
 The power supply is fairly simple, since we don't need the -12V rail that's